 Sam's energetic, comically-insightful act is 100 percent profanity-free and filled with observations about every-day encounters.
 He is a headline performer at comedy clubs and corporate events across the country.
 Sam also has shared stages with national-touring comedians and music recording artists -- an eclectic, genre-jumping list of nationally-known performers ranging from comedians Frank Caliendo, Craig Ferguson, Kevin Nealon, David Alan Grier and Keenen Ivory Wayans to music's Rock and Roll Hall of Fame band Heart and seven-time Grammy Award winner Al Jarreau.
 The Denver Business Journal once gave Sam a favorable review for "bringing down the house with a string of well-delivered lines that were notable for their lack of profanity, scatological or sexual references."

 Sam has been described by many in the entertainment field as a Renaissance Man.
-In addition to performing comedy on stage, Sam also is booked as a Keynote Speaker for his motivational "Laughter Is Good Business" presentation.
-He also has served as Master of Ceremonies for numerous high-profile events.
-Sam has appeared in several radio and TV commercials, and he's an author, too - with a book titled, 'If You Don't Believe Me: Lessons Learned from Listening To The Greats.'
+In addition to performing comedy on stage, Sam also is booked as a Keynote Speaker for his motivational "Laughter Is Good Business" presentation, where he brings comedy and business to an intersection by 'Spelling Success With The Letter P.' Sam also has served as Master of Ceremonies for numerous high-profile events, and has appeared in several TV commercial ads seen nationally.
+He's an author, too -- with a book titled, 'If You Don't Believe Me: Lessons Learned from Listening To The Greats.'
 In the book, which was released April, 2013, Pro Football Hall of Fame quarterback John Elway offered the following tribute: "My friendship with Sam Adams goes back more than 20 years.
 During that time, we've had countless conversations and shared many laughs.
 Through the ups and downs of an NFL career, I developed great trust, respect and appreciation for him.
 Blending an uncanny ability to mix humor with keen insight and knowledge, Sam is a one-of-a-kind storyteller."